 Work-related violence is any incident in which someone is abused, threatened or assaulted in circumstances relating to their work.
+It includes:

 Workers can be exposed to violence from a range of sources: clients, customers, patients, people in custody and members of the public.

 The Preventing and responding to work-related violence guide have information on managing the risks of work-related violence.

 Work-related violence can fall within the scope of various state and federal laws.
 Physical assault, robbery, sexual assault and threats to harm someone should be referred to NSW Police.

 Violence, fatigue, bullying, stress, work pressure, a poor work environment or a traumatic event can cause health issues leading to psychological injury.

 Mental (psychological) health, just like physical health, is an important part of work health and safety (WHS).

 It is important to manage risks associated with exposure to hazards at work that could result in physical or psychological harm.
 These resources are designed to assist you in managing mental health in your workplace.